-I had another cool revelation not too long after this one was when I was reading the 1 Corinthians chapter on love; particularly 1 Corinthians 13: 4-7.
+I had another cool revelation not too long after this one was when I was reading the 1 Corinthians chapter on love.

 “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It is not rude, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.”
-(NIV)
+(1 Corinthians 13: 4-7)

-“Place me like a seal over your heart, like a seal on your arm; for love is as strong as death, its jealously unyielding as the grave.
+“Place me like a seal over your heart, like a seal on your arm; for love is as strong as death, its jealousy unyielding as the grave.
 It burns like blazing fire, like a mighty flame.
-Many waters cannot quench love; rivers cannot wash it away.
-If one were to give all the wealth of his house for love, it would be utterly scorned.”
+Many waters cannot quench love; rivers cannot sweep it away.
+If one were to give all the wealth of one's house for love, it would be utterly scorned.”
 (Song of Songs 8:6-7)